IUREDCap/phpcap/docs-md/DeveloperGuide.md

 1. Log in to your REDCap site.
 2. Create an empty project in REDCap.
-3. Create a project in REDCap for the "Basic Demography" and "Longitudinal Data" test projects in directory __tests/projects/__, and import each of those test project files into the REDCap project created for it.
+3. Create a project in REDCap for the "Basic Demography," "DAG," and "Longitudinal Data" test projects in directory __tests/projects/__, and import each of those test project files into the REDCap project created for it.
 4. In REDCap, request API tokens for the empty project and the projects imported in the step above.
 5. Once you have your tokens, copy the "config-example.ini" file to a file named "config.ini" and then set the URL in that file to be the URL for the API of your REDCap instance, and set the tokens to be the tokens requested in the previous step.
 6. In REDCap, enable the "Date Calculated Fields" external module for the "Basic Demography" project.
+7. In REDCap, add a test user to the DAG project, assigning only default, basic permissions.
+Add that user to the 'group1' DAG.

 #### Setup for Optional CA Certificate File Integration Tests
 To run the optional tests involving the CA certificate file, you will need to set up